ViciousSquid/Dosidicus/Docs/Memory System.md

 # Memory System Technical Overview

 The `MemoryManager` class handles both short-term and long-term memories.
-This system allows the squid to store, retrieve, and utilize past experiences to influence its decision-making process.
+This system allows the squid to store, retrieve, and utilize past experiences to influence his decision-making process.
 * The `_memory` folder holds `ShortTerm.json` and `LongTerm.json`

 ## Key Components